ivanbez93/bigandsmallmistake/README.md

-# Big and small mistakes
+# Small and big mistakes